DIP Design Is Personal Announces Details For DIP Color Paint's Revolutionary Product Packaging

 DIP Color Paint's 'DIP Little Dippers' are sold individually for $3.95 (USD), or in a flight of six colors selected by Gretchen for $24.95.
 DIP Color Paint's 'DIP Big Dipper' begins at $59.95.

 For more information about DIP Design Is Personal, visit designispersonal.com.
-For more information about DIP Color Paint and to purchase, visit dipcolors.com.
+For more information about DIP Color Paint and to purchase, visit dipcolor.com.

 DIP Design Is Personal is a leading do-it-yourself (DIY) style and home improvement brand whose goal is to provide easy-to-use and customizable products for customers' ever-changing interior design needs.
 Headquartered in Portland, Oregon, the brand was founded in 2018 by professional color expert Gretchen Schauffler, the original creator of the renowned paint collection Devine Color in the late 1990s.
 DIP Design Is Personal provides customers with distinct interior design products such as peel and stick wallpaper, faux wood wall planks, self-adhesive tile backsplashes, adhesive carpet tiles, and its new DIP Paint Color collection—a master paint palette featuring ultra-dense, quick to dry, and easy to touch-up paint, and the first paint gallon to be ever be sold in a recyclable gallon bag.
 In addition, DIP Floor Exchange is available regionally in the Pacific Northwest and is sold through retail flooring distributors and on dipfloorexchange.com.
 For more information, visit www.designispersonal.com and www.dipcolor.com.